 Accompanying each expedition is a diverse team of experts--from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes and local culture.
-The expert featured below will be part of the expedition team on the dates noted.
+The expert featured below will be part of the expedition team on the date noted.

 Historian Grace Fielder is an expert on the history, culture, and languages of the Dalmatian coast.
 She holds a Ph.D. from UCLA and is a professor of Balkan and south Slavic linguistics at the University of Arizona.
 Her courses on Balkan history focus on the emergence of distinct national identities following a century of ethnic and political conflict.
 Grace has studied the local lore, music, and cuisine of this region, and has even moonlighted as a lavender harvester on the island of Hvar.

-Grace will join the following departures:
+Grace will join the following departure:

 Jun 10 - 21, 2015

 This trip is offered in association with Lindblad Expeditions.

 Add a two-day extension in Athens; or a three-day extension in Croatia and Bosnia, including stops in Split, Trogir, and Mostar.
 Please call for details.